Conveying identity and offering an inspiring experience through sustainable landscape

 Team: Andreas Kipar, Shirly Mantin, Luca Manzocchi, Simone Marelli, Leonardo Oprandi

 The new headquarter of Diesel is located in the typically hilly landscape of Berganze, Vicenza region.
 The building has been set into the site at a half-hypogeal level.
 The green spaces design originates from reading the historical and contemporary landscape typologies, letting its traces influence the project to create a relationship between nature and architecture.

-UniCredit Bank Austria Campus, Vienna (Austria), 2012 - ongoing
+UniCredit Bank Austria Campus, Wien (Austria), 2012 - ongoing

-- Client: Domus Facility Management GmbH represented by atelier prodreca (Vienna)
+Client: Domus Facility Management GmbH represented by Atelier Prodreca (Wien)